Recipes / 24 Hour Ox Bone Soup (Seollongtang)

 24-Hour Ox Bone Soup (4 servings):

-Step 5.
+Step 7: Enjoy.
 When you’re ready to eat, add a bundle of Korean wheat noodles to a bowl along with several slices of brisket and heaping spoonful of scallions.
 Add piping hot broth and serve immediately with sea salt, black pepper, and Korean red pepper flakes at the table for each person to season their soup as they like.

 Copyright © 2024 Fruit & Supper LLC.
 All rights reserved.